Material cost guide

 Quote comparison lens

-This page cannot tell whether the cast iron is merely aged or truly failing without inspection evidence.
+This page cannot tell whether the host pipe is still lining-eligible or whether the bad section is short versus run-wide without inspection evidence.

 Cost or decision direction